Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - Access fully controlled by IAM
     - Encryption at rest using KMS
     - Encryption in transit using SSL/TLS
-- Amazon DMS:
+- Integration with Amazon DMS
-    - Used to migrate data from Mongo, Oracle, MySQL, S3 to DynamoDB
 - Local DynamoDB for development